Gradual Fine-Tuning for Flow Matching Models: Discussion

+where \(\mathbb{P}_q(\cdot | Z)\) is the conditional target path measure induced by the SDE \(dX_t = v_q(X_t, t| Z)dt + \sigma_t dB_t\).
+Recall that the pretrained base process \(\mathbb{P}_{\theta_0}\) is fixed, and therefore remains unconditional.
+Crucially, the fine-tuned process \(\mathbb{P}_\theta\) must also be unconditional in order to perform generation at inference time without access to target distribution samples.
+Instead, its underlying drift term \(v_\theta\) is trained to approximate the optimal conditional vector field marginalized over \(Z \sim \pi\).

-Importantly, this expression is not directly usable in training, as it depends on the unknown conditional target drift.
-CFM resolves this by choosing a simple, tractable conditional vector field \(u_q\) which marginalizes to the the true target, such that \(\mathbb{E}_{Z \sim \pi}[u_q(X_t, t|Z)] = v_q(X_t, t) \) \cite{lipman2023flow}.
-A common choice for \(u_q\) is the linear interpolation path between the given source and target samples, which satisfies this marginalization property over \cite{liu2023flow}.
-Crucially, the fine-tuned model \(v_\theta\) is unconditional, and does not take \(Z\) as input during inference.
-Instead, \(v_\theta\) is trained to approximate the marginalized optimal conditional vector field:
+Following CFM, the unknown conditional target drift is replaced by a tractable conditional vector field which marginalizes to the true target, such that \(\mathbb{E}_{Z \sim \pi}[v_q(X_t, t|Z)] = v_q(X_t, t) \) \cite{lipman2023flow}.
+A common choice for the conditional vector field is the linear interpolation path between the given source and target samples, which satisfies this marginalization property \cite{liu2023flow}.
+Applying Proposition \ref{pr:KL_Girsanov} to \eqref{eq:cond_obj_intractable} and substituting the conditional target yields the final GFT loss: